unccd/Prais4-reporting-manual/SO1.md

     </tr>
   </tbody>
 </table>
-_Note: Lookup table indicating combinations of productivity metrics to determine whether a pixel is degraded (‘Y’) or not degraded (‘N’): classes 1 to 5 show degradation.
-This table complies with the definition of land degradation adopted by the UNCCD, which includes a reduction of biological productivity (i.e. a significantly negative Trend constitutes degradation regardless of the State or Performance metrics)._
+<I>Note: Lookup table indicating combinations of productivity metrics to determine whether a pixel is degraded (‘Y’) or not degraded (‘N’): classes 1 to 5 show degradation.
+This table complies with the definition of land degradation adopted by the UNCCD, which includes a reduction of biological productivity (i.e. a significantly negative Trend constitutes degradation regardless of the State or Performance metrics).</I>
 <p></p>

 An alternative approach, suggesting a variant of the above metric combinations, is described in section 4.2.5 and table 4-5 of the Good Practice Guidance for SDG Indicator 15.3.1 for country Parties’ consideration.